Badminton player in action

 A premium membership costs around 150-250 RM per month, but many condos offer free gyms.

-Where to learn Silat?
+Where can I learn Silat?

-Is it safe to run outside?
+Is it safe to run outdoors?

 Are there French-speaking clubs?

-Check French-speaking associations to find playing partners.
+Check out the French-speaking associations to find playing partners.

 Is yoga popular?